american citizen greatness

 U.S. Foreign Labor Levy Legislative Proposal

-The Work Visa and Employment Levy, Foreign Worker Payroll Levy, and Employee Remittance Levy apply a 4-Tier Salary Structure (< $35K, $35K–$60K, $60K–$100K, > $100K), with constant rates for low-wage workers (< $35K) to protect sectors where U.S. citizens are less likely to fill roles.
+The Work Visa & Employment Levy, Foreign Worker Payroll Levy, and Employee Remittance Levy operate within a 4-Tier Salary Structure (< $35K, $35K–$60K, $60K–$100K, > $100K).
+Rates for workers under $35K remain constant to protect industries where U.S. citizens are less likely to participate.

 Baseline: Current Usage and Costs